florinn/typemoq/README.md

 mock.verifyAll();  // it should throw MockException
 ```

 ###<a name="create_global_mocks"></a> Create global mocks

+#### Static global mocks

-Global mocks are created by specifying a class type or an existing object, similar to regular mocks.
+Static global mocks are created by specifying a class type or an existing object, similar to regular static mocks.

 You may also specify a container object for the type/object being mocked.